Ricci Tensor for Diffusion Operators and Curvature-Dimension Inequalities under Conformal Transformations and Time Changes: Introduction

 \begin{corollary} Assume that ${\LL}$ satisfies the condition $\BE(k,N)$ from \eqref{BE}.
 Then for every $N'>N$ the transformed operator ${\LL}'$ from \eqref{Lsharp} satisfies the condition $\BE(\K',N')$ with a function $\K'$ explicitly given in terms of the functions $\K$ and $f,g_i,h_i$.
 For instance, in the case of the time change

 with $N^*=2+\frac{[(N-2)(N'-2)]_+}{N'-N}$.
-In the particular case of the conformal transformation, such a Bakry-Emery condition is also available for $N'=N$. \end{corollary}
+In the particular case of the conformal transformation, such a Bakry-{\'E}mery condition is also available for $N'=N$. \end{corollary}

-The Bakry-Emery condition is particularly useful and mostly applied in cases where the Markov diffusion is reversible w.r.t. some measure $m$ on the state space $X$ and where ${\LL}$ is the generator of the Dirichlet form $\E(u)=\int \Gamma(u,u)\,dm$ on $L^2(X,m)$.
+The Bakry-{\'E}mery condition is particularly useful and mostly applied in cases where the Markov diffusion is reversible w.r.t. some measure $m$ on the state space $X$ and where ${\LL}$ is the generator of the Dirichlet form $\E(u)=\int \Gamma(u,u)\,dm$ on $L^2(X,m)$.
 In this framework, most of the previous examples for transformations of generators can be obtained as generators ${\LL}'$ of Dirichlet forms

 for suitable choices of the weights $\phi$ and $\rho$: time change ($\phi=1$, $\rho=1/f$), drift transformation/Doob transformation ($\phi=\rho=e^{h/2}$), metric transformation ($\rho=1$, $\phi=f$), conformal transformation ($\rho=f^{-N/2}$, $\phi=f^{-N/2+1}$).